GitLab bot security¶

-You should understand GitLab's security model, before deciding to run a "bot" service like Renovate on GitLab, particularly the pipeline credentials.
+Make sure you understand GitLab's security model, before you run a "bot" service like Renovate on GitLab, particularly the pipeline credentials.

 The concept of

-For security reasons the token was limited to read-only permissions and a limited set of API endpoints, however it’s since been extended to allow write access to the GitLab Package Registry.
+For security reasons the token was limited to read-only permissions and a limited set of API endpoints, but it’s been extended to allow write access to the GitLab Package Registry.

-Any pipeline triggered by a user account thus has permissions to read any repository which that account has access to as well as publish packages to them.
+Any pipeline triggered by a user account thus has permissions to:

-With the current GitLab CI permissions model, you should avoid committing to any project which you don’t trust completely, because that project could maliciously steal repository data, publish fake releases, or spam releases.
+With the current GitLab CI permissions model, you should only commit to a project which you trust completely.
+Because that project could maliciously steal repository data, publish fake releases, or spam releases.

-It's also important to remember that when accounts are invited into projects or groups on GitLab, acceptance happens automatically (which was a useful feature to leverage for a shared service).
+You should remember that when accounts are invited into projects or groups on GitLab, acceptance happens automatically.
+This was a useful feature to leverage for a shared service.

-If you are running a self-hosted Renovate service, it is advisable to:
+If you are running a self-hosted Renovate service, we recommend you:

 - Run a shared service only within projects which have shared visibility/security within the users, or which have a low risk that a user would try to gain access to a private project they don't otherwise have access to